IcySnex/Melora/Website/src/plugin-development/configs.md

 ## Handle Config Updates
 It may happen that users change some of your plugin settings.
 While dynamic use of config values is straightforward, you might need to **reinitialize** components based on updated config values (like a **client** with a new **Client ID**).

-To handle these situations, **all** specific plugin configs, such as `PlatformSupportPluginConfig` and `MetadataPluginConfig`, as well as `IOption`, implement the `INotifyPropertyChanged` and `INotifyPropertyChanging` interface.
+To handle these situations, **all** specific plugin configs, such as [`PlatformSupportPluginConfig`](/Melora/plugin-api-reference/Melora.Plugins/Models/PlatformSupportPluginConfig.html) and [`MetadataPlugin`](/Melora/plugin-api-reference/Melora.Plugins/Abstract/MetadataPlugin.html), as well as [`IOption`](/Melora/plugin-api-reference/Melora.Plugins/Abstract/IOption.html), implement the [`INotifyPropertyChanged`](https://learn.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanged) and [`INotifyPropertyChanging`](https://learn.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanging) interface.
 This allows you to easily subscribe to property change events and update your plugin as needed.

 #### Example:
 ```cs{4,13,16}